The Life and Times of Grizzly Adams

 There was again an episode in which a famous historical figure encountered Adams.
 Ulysses S. Grant, surveying animals in the valley for the Army and working on a book that would teach soldiers how to hunt animals for food.
 Adams and Mad Jack, distraught at the very idea, showed Grant how to live off the land without harming animals.

-The premiere episode ranked 30th for the week with Eight is Enough doing slightly better, tying at 25 with Barney Miller .
+The premiere episode ranked 30th for the week with Eight is Enough doing slightly better, tying for 25th with Barney Miller .
 During his 34th birthday party in November 1977, Dan Haggerty was badly burned when a flaming drink was accidentally splashed across his face, setting his beard on fire.
 Although a nearby waiter attempted to put on the flames, Haggerty nevertheless required plastic surgery.
-Due to his injuries, production on the series was halted for a month .
+Due to his injuries, production on the series had to be halted for a month .

 Copyright © 1977 Evergreen Programs, LLC

 In February 1978, the National Parent Teacher Association for the very first time ranked network television programs as either “positive contributions to the quality of life in America” or violent and/or vulgar.”
 The Life and Times of Grizzly Adams was one of four NBC shows given a rating of excellent.
 Other excellent programs in the top ten included The Waltons on CBS and Eight is Enough on ABC.
 Yet NBC was also found to have the most programs with violent content and, in response, NBC released a statement that included the following: “The study appears to be based not on objective or scientific criteria but rather on subjective value judgments, not necessarily reflecting those of the country as a whole” .